nanxstats/nanx.me/content/_index.md

 and maintainable.
 My commitment to software extends to developer experience.
-I design plaintext workflows that teams can adopt and extend, because great software is only possible with great collaboration.
+I design plaintext workflows that teams can adopt and extend, because great software is only possible with effective collaboration.

 <style>
 .landing {